 - If side shoots develop you can just leave them and they’ll produce another pineapple

 - I’ve heard that you can put an apple slice down into the pineapple plant to help stimulate production.
-I’m going to try that on the one from 2011 that isn’t producing.
+I’ve never done this put lots of people recommend it.

 Pests and Problems with Growing Pineapples